tahacini/tahacini/README.md

 # Hello GIT, This Is Taha

-## I am a Front-end Web Developer and Economist
+## I am a Frontend Web Developer and Economist

 - 👀 I’m interested in open source and community development
 - :telescope: I’m currently working on to be a great programmer